 When stress decides to throw a surprise party in our brains, the guest list includes a rowdy crew of hormones, with cortisol leading the charge.
 This hormonal surge flips the switch on our brain’s emergency response system, igniting a flurry of activity that’s supposed to help us cope in the short term.

-However, when the party doesn’t stop, and stress becomes a chronic squatter, the brain’s once efficient command center begins to show signs of wear and tear.
+However, when the party doesn’t stop, and stress becomes a chronic squatter, the brain’s once efficient command center shows signs of wear and tear.
 This constant state of red alert can muddy the waters of our mental processes, leading to a brain running on fumes and struggling to perform basic tasks.
-It’s like trying to run a marathon on no sleep; eventually, the body protests, and performance plummets.
+It’s like trying to run a marathon without sleep; eventually, the body protests and performance plummets.

 Chronic Stress and Its Impact on the Brain